Duplicated content is a sin.

 Unfortunately, there is no promise of any kind of fix, action or outcome.
 The tool was announced by the Google oracle Matt Cutts, so it’s a fair guess that your info will be sent to the spam team for consideration.

-For those of you wanting to make an ecommerce Fort Knox for your content, this article from Speed Awareness Month gives you some detailed technical info on locking down your content to prevent content thieves.
+For those of you wanting to make an ecommerce Fort Knox for your content, an article from Speed Awareness Month gives you some detailed technical info on locking down your content to prevent content thieves.

 If you have been affected by the Google Panda or Hummingbird updates, it may take a number of weeks after the content issues have been fixed before you start to experience a rebound in your rankings.
 No matter which action you take – even if you rewrite your content, you might need some patience.